Addressing Finite-Horizon MDPs via Low-Rank Tensor Value Approximation: Preliminaries

 As a cornerstone of the DP literature, the BEqs provide an iterative method to compute $Q^\star$.
 More specifically, the BEqs characterize the VFs $Q^\pi$ for a fixed policy $\pi$~\cite{bellman1966dynamic}.
 At each time step $h \in \ccalH$, the VF for a state-action pair $(s, a)$ satisfies

 with $Q_{H+1}^\pi(s, a) = 0$ for all $(s, a) \in \ccalS \times \ccalA$.
 This convention holds throughout the paper.
 The BEqs form a linear system of equations that can be solved recursively, starting from the final step and working backward to the initial step.
 Solving~\eqref{eq::bellman_equation} to compute the VFs for a given $\pi$ is known as \emph{policy evaluation}.
-Greedy maximization of $Q^\pi$ with respect to actions produces a new policy $\pi' = \{\pi'_h\}_{h=1}^H$, where
+Greedy maximization of $Q^\pi$ w.r.t. actions produces a new policy $\pi' = \{\pi'_h\}_{h=1}^H$, where

 This step, known as \emph{policy improvement}, produces a policy $\pi'$ that is guaranteed to outperform $\pi$ in terms of the attained VFs~\cite{bertsekas2012dynamic}.
 If $\pi'_h(s, a) = \pi_h(s, a)$ for all $s$, $a$, and $h$, then $\pi = \pi^\star$ and $Q^\pi = Q^\star$.
 This process underpins \emph{policy iteration}, an iterative method that alternates between policy evaluation and policy improvement to compute the optimal VFs $Q^\star$ and policy $\pi^\star$.
 Algorithm~\ref{alg::policy_iteration} outlines the policy iteration method, where $\texttt{PolicyEvaluation}$ solves \eqref{eq::bellman_equation}, and $\texttt{PolicyImprovement}$ is defined in \eqref{eq::policy_improvement}.
 For Algorithm~\ref{alg::policy_iteration}, the parameter $\epsilon_1$ is the stopping criterion evaluated using a specified $\texttt{Dist}$ function, and $\beta_1$ denotes the hyper-parameters of the specific method used to implement policy evaluation.